Area of a circle: Using polygons

-Archimedes's proof
+Archimedes' proof

 Following Archimedes' argument in The Measurement of a Circle (c.
 260 BCE), compare the area enclosed by a circle to a right triangle whose base has the length of the circle's circumference and whose height equals the circle's radius.
 If the area of the circle is not equal to that of the triangle, then it must be either greater or less.
 We eliminate each of these by contradiction, leaving equality as the only possibility.
 We use regular polygons in the same way.

 Not greater

-Suppose that the area C enclosed by the circle is greater than the area T = 1⁄2cr of the triangle.
+Suppose that the area C enclosed by the circle is greater than the area T = cr/2 of the triangle.
 Let E denote the excess amount.
 Inscribe a square in the circle, so that its four corners lie on the circle.
 Between the square and the circle are four segments.
 If the total area of those gaps, G4, is greater than E, split each arc in half.
 This makes the inscribed square into an inscribed octagon, and produces eight segments with a smaller total gap, G8.
 Continue splitting until the total gap area, Gn, is less than E. Now the area of the inscribed polygon, Pn = C − Gn, must be greater than that of the triangle.

 But this forces a contradiction, as follows.
 Draw a perpendicular from the center to the midpoint of a side of the polygon; its length, h, is less than the circle radius.
-Also, let each side of the polygon have length s; then the sum of the sides, ns, is less than the circle circumference.
-The polygon area consists of n equal triangles with height h and base s, thus equals 1⁄2nhs.
-But since h < r and ns < c, the polygon area must be less than the triangle area, 1⁄2cr, a contradiction.
+Also, let each side of the polygon have length s; then the sum of the sides is ns, which is less than the circle circumference.
+The polygon area consists of n equal triangles with height h and base s, thus equals nhs/2.
+But since h < r and ns < c, the polygon area must be less than the triangle area, cr/2, a contradiction.
 Therefore, our supposition that C might be greater than T must be wrong.